 The five elements can be used to help you select a Buddha for the feng shui of your home.
 Here are some ways you can bring in different elements with your Buddha.

-Earth: Self-care, health, and boundaries
+Earth: Self-care, wellbeing, and boundaries

 - Colors: Earth tones, yellow, orange, and brown